-Cities are great, and party spots have their place on every RTW itinerary, but when it comes down to it nothing can beat the restorative benefits of a place that is chilled out and relaxed.
+Cities are great, and party spots have their place on every RTW itinerary, but when it comes down to it nothing can beat the restorative benefits of these best places to chill out and relax.

 Maybe it’s the reggae beats, the friendly locals, the delicious food, or the quiet stillness of a place that hasn’t been discovered by the masses yet.